-- 1. Accountability - Schools receive \$5 per Wtd FTE.
-State Legislature requires fund be used to meet school improvement goals. - 2.
-Additional Support Funding - approved funding for items (submitted on Budget Request forms) due to special circumstances.
-See School Funding Allocations and Guidelines. - Administrative Cost Adults with Disabilities Whispering Pines and Seagull receive funds to 3. assist with administering this program. - Adults with Disabilities (AWD) Students participate in functional academics, pre-employability 4. skills, and technology skills.
-Opportunities are provided to increase daily living, self-care, and communication skills, as well as participate in social and recreational activities.
-Students must be 18-years-old or older, officially withdrawn from high school, provide documentation of disability and personal transportation. - Advanced International Certificate of Education (AICE) Add on FTE earned by students scoring 5.
-3 or higher on the assessment.
-Statute requires allocation be used for instructional staff, materials, and teacher bonus payments. - Advanced Placement Add on FTE earned by students scoring 3 or higher on the assessment.
-6. Statute requires allocation be used for instructional staff, materials, and teacher bonus payments. - Alternative to External Suspension Program (AES) Program at our Behavior Change Center 7. that serves students who committed a serious Code of Conduct offense. - Armed Safe School Officer Schools receive funding for the new Armed Safe School Officer-8.
-Marshal/Guardian Program. - 9.
-Assistant Principal Summer Scheduling - Funds allocated to Middle, High, and Center schools for scheduling performed over the summer months. - 10.
-Athletic Transportation & Equipment - Middle, High, and Multi-level 6-12 schools receive funds for athletic transportation & equipment. - 11.
-Behavior Change - Funding for at-risk student intervention staffing at 3 Behavior Change - Behavior Change, ESE Centers Funds an ESE Specialist and Behavior Technician at Bright 12.
-Horizons, Cross Creek, The Quest, and Whispering Pines. - BOOST Payment Funds that provide merit pay to principals that successfully operate an 13. aftercare program at their school. - Broward Truancy Intervention Program (BTIP) Funds to offset tracking/intervention cost to curb 14. severe truancy at select elementary and K-8 schools. - Broward Virtual Education (BVS) School Board run Virtual school.
-15. - Budget Reduction Adjustment Prior Years Center schools only.
-They were not part of the 16.
-FY19 funding model revision. - 17.
-Business Support Center (BSC) Package Fees - Charged to select schools for services rendered by the BSC. - 18.
-Campus Monitor - Additional Support - Funds for select High Schools and Dillard 6-12. - Children's Services Council Transportation Select High Schools have been funded for 19. transportation services to support the Children's Services Council Program. - Class Size Reduction Local Critical Needs Local funds allocated to schools that have 20. implemented every strategy offered and still cannot meet school-wide average compliance. - 21.
-Class Size Reduction - State - State categorical funds used for meeting the CSR requirements.
-The school allocation is based on the state CSR funding formula.
+- 1. Accountability Schools receive five dollars per weighted FTE.
+The State Legislature requires funds be used to meet school improvement goals. - 2.
+Additional Support Funding Approved funding for items (submitted on Budget Request forms) due to special circumstances.
+See School Funding Allocations and Guidelines. - 3.
+Administrative Cost Adults with Disabilities (AWD) Whispering Pines and Seagull receive funds to assist with administering this program. - 4.
+Adults with Disabilities (AWD) Students participate in functional academics, pre-employability skills, and technology skills.
+Opportunities are provided to increase activities of daily living, self-care, and communication skills, as well as participate in social and recreational activities.
+Students must be 18 years old or older, officially withdrawn from high school, provide documentation of disability and personal transportation. - 5.
+Advanced International Certificate of Education (AICE) Additional FTE is earned by students enrolled in an AICE course and receive a score of E or higher on a subject exam.
+The AICE teacher bonus payments are distributed from these funds. - 6.
+Advanced Placement (AP) Additional FTE is earned by students enrolled in an AP course and receive a score of 3 or higher on the AP exam.
+The AP teacher bonus payments are distributed from these funds. - 7.
+Alternative to External Suspension Program (AES) Program offered to students for a period comparable to the anticipated length of suspension, as per the District's discipline matrix. - 8.
+Armed Safe School Officer Schools receive funding for the new Armed Safe School Officer-Marshal/Guardian Program. - 9.
+Assistant Principal Summer Scheduling Funds allocated to middle, high, and center schools for scheduling performed over the summer months. - 10.
+Athletic Transportation & Equipment Middle, high, and multi-level (grades 6-12 only) schools receive funds for athletic transportation and equipment. - 11.
+Behavior Change Behavior Change Centers receive funds to cover positions which supplement at-risk intervention for students. - 12.
+Behavior Change ESE Centers Funds an ESE Specialist and Behavior Technician at Bright Horizons, Cross Creek, The Quest, and Whispering Pines. - 13.
+BOOST Payment Funds that provide merit pay to principals that successfully operate an aftercare program at their school. - 14.
+Broward Truancy Intervention Program (BTIP) Funds to offset tracking and intervention cost to decrease severe truancy at select elementary and multi-level (grades K-8 only) schools. - 15.
+Broward Virtual Education (BVS) The BCPS virtual schools. - 16.
+Budget Reduction Adjustment Prior Years Only pertains to centers, as they are not part of the FY19 funding model revision. - 17.
+Business Support Center (BSC) Package Fees A fee charged to select schools that receive services through the District's Business Support Center. - 18.
+Campus Monitor Additional Support Funds for select high schools, including Dillard 6-12. - 19.
+Children's Services Council Transportation Select high schools receive funding for transportation services to support the Children's Services Council Program. - 20.
+Class Size Reduction Local Critical Needs Local funds allocated to schools that have implemented every strategy to meet CSR requirements, but are still unable to meet schoolwide average compliance. - 21.
+Class Size Reduction State The state categorical funds used for meeting CSR requirements.
+The school allocations are based on the state CSR funding formula.